A. S. Nathaniel

 A. S. Nathaniel (died 2013) was a Pakistani nurse who served Muhammad Ali Jinnah in his last days at Ziarat residency.
-She was recruited in 1938 in the Health Department and was specially debuted to attend to Jinnah in 1948.
+She was recruited in 1938 in the Health Department and was specially assigned to attend to Jinnah in 1948.
 She retired in 1980.
-In 2000, Ms Nathaniel received a Tamgha-i-Imtiaz for her services by former Pakistani President Rafique Tarrar.
+In 2000, Ms Nathaniel was awarded the Tamgha-i-Imtiaz for her services by former Pakistani President Rafique Tarrar.
 She died on October 6, 2013, and is buried at the Christian Cemetery at Jail Road, Lahore.

 Personal life

 She was married to Salas Nathaniel and had three children, namely, Dr Victor Nathaniel, Dr Maureen Christy Munir and Keith Sadiq Nathaniel.